AnishBhandarkar/Angular/README.md

 # Node.js  vs. nvm vs. npm
 # Creating new Angular project
 # Introduction about build
+# Compiled vs. Interpreted vs. AOT vs. JIT
-# Just in Time vs. Ahead of Time compilation
+# Just in Time vs. Ahead of Time compilation in Angular
 # Creating a project
 # How Angular app runs?
 # What is SPA?
 (Single Page Application)